What is DMARC?

 WHY YOU SHOULD CARE.

-The sophistication of spoofing and phishing scams continues to boggle our minds here at iPost, so you want to make sure you do everything you can to prevent something by being proactive.
+The sophistication of spoofing, phishing scams, and malicious emails continues to boggle our minds here at iPost, so you want to make sure you do everything you can to prevent something by being proactive.
 The last thing you want to do is become reactive with email spoofing.

-At iPost, we are here to help you around this, so contact us today for a free DMARC assessment.
+At iPost, we are here to help you with this, so contact us today for a free DMARC assessment.